 Invasive/Noxious Weed Information: Berberis haematocarpa (=Mahonia) is listed as a prohibited species by the State of Michigan as Mahonia bushes are subject to attack by black stem rust.

 Threatened/Endangered Information: The State of California has listed Mahonia sonnei (=Berberis repens), Truckee Barberry, as Endangered.

 Genus Information: 12 species in Berberis throughout the United States, Canada and Mexico.
 2 species in Berberis in Arizona.

 The Plant List includes 1,022 scientific plant names of species rank for the genus Berberis.
 Of these 579 are accepted species names.

-Comments: Also see Red Barberry, Berberis haematocarpa.
+Comments: Also see in Southwest Desert Flora; Red Barberry, Berberis haematocarpa.